Splatblox: Traversability-Aware Gaussian Splatting for Outdoor Robot Navigation

 \subsubsection{Ablations}

-Increasing the percentage of active points per Gaussian used to form the 3D traversability cost volume improves SR monotonically (see Fig.~\ref{fig:ablations}).
+Increasing the proportion of sampled points per Gaussian used to construct the 3D traversability cost volume improves SR monotonically (see Fig.~\ref{fig:ablations}).
 Denser Gaussians provide finer scene detail than means alone, enabling more accurate traversability estimation and safer navigation.
 The full method, which leverages all points, consistently surpasses the means-only variant, though performance saturates beyond 50\% of active points.

 Increasing the Gaussian grid depth also improves SR by extending the effective lookahead distance.
 At a depth of 1\,m, our method experiences two collisions with trees, while at 2\,m the SR improves from 60\% to 100\%.
-This effect arises because our reconstruction runs at 1-2\,Hz; if the robot moves faster than this rate, blind regions appear in the Gaussian grid and cause failures.
+This effect arises because our reconstruction runs at $\approx$2\,Hz; if the robot moves faster than this rate, blind regions appear in the Gaussian grid and cause failures.
 We identify 2\,m as a critical threshold, beyond which additional depth does not provide further gains.